Swarajyarakshak Sambhaji: Plot

 Sambhaji, son of Shivaji is a warrior who fights for Swarajya self rule and becomes a Maratha Chhatrapati.
 Sambhaji loses his mother at the age of two and grows up under the influence of his grandmother Jijabai.
 His battle for self-rule begins when he meets Mirza Raje and a nine-year-old.
 After escaping from Agra, he travels from Mathura to Raigad Fort, the Marathi capital, on his own.
 He is then married to Jivubai; per Maratha custom, she takes the name Yesubai.

 Six or seven years later, Sambhaji becomes the prince of Swarajya.
 He proves himself an excellent general by defeating Kayum Khan's army in his first battle and is widely praised.
 Foreign powers take note of his intelligence and skills, which include writing four books in Sanskrit.
 After the birth of Rajaram I, family disputes begin to rise within the empire.
-Corrupt ministers led by Annaji Datto (who holds a grudge against Sambhaji, who has called him out for his corruption) rekindle Maharani Soyarabai's ambition to make her son Rajaram, the younger son of Shivaji, the next Chatrapati.
+Corrupt ministers led by Annaji Datto (who holds a grudge against Sambhaji, who has called him out for his corruption) rekindle Soyarabai's ambition to make her son Rajaram, the younger son of Shivaji, the next Chatrapati.
 Sambhaji's life is filled with accusations and insults.
 While Sambhaji is stationed at Shringarpur as the governor of Prabhanvalli, poet, warrior, and old acquaintance Kavi Kalash becomes his closest friend.
 Sambhaji handles the responsibility well and raises a new army of recruits in Shringarpur.
 When Shivaji sets out on his southern conquest, he sends Sambhaji into the Mughal camp of Diler Khan, faking a rebellion by Sambhaji.
 This keeps the Mughals away from Swarajya for two years, while Shivaji completes his Southern conquest.
-Soon after, Shivaji dies at Raigad.
+Soon after, Shivaji dies at Raigad Fort.

 After the death of Shivaji, Annaji Datto Sachiv and other key ministers, supported by Rajmata Soyarabai, conspire against Sambhaji to prevent his accession.
 They crown the 10-year-old Rajaram without informing Sambhaji of his father's demise.
 However, Hambirrao Mohite (the brother of Soyrabai and uncle of Rajaram), the commander-in-chief of the Maratha army supports Sambhaji.
 With his help, Sambhaji captures the conspirators and takes the control of Raigad Fort.
 He spends a few months reforming the administration of Swarajya.
 He solves the problems of poor people.
 Sambhaji then crowns himself second Chatrapati of the Maratha Empire.
 At his coronation, Sambhaji pardons all the conspirators and reinstates their posts in consideration of their contribution to the Swarajya.